 The risk calculator can determine the possibility of developing breast cancer within 10 years of your current age and lifetime.
 The purpose of this tool is to help you become informed and assist in how you should proceed for genetic counseling and testing.

-The Tyrer Cuizck model, sometimes referred to as IBIS tool, provides a risk score that estimates the likelihood of a woman developing breast cancer in 10 years and over the course of her lifetime.
+The Tyrer-Cuzick model, sometimes referred to as IBIS tool, provides a risk score that estimates the likelihood of a woman developing breast cancer in 10 years and over the course of her lifetime.
 The risk score is calculated using a variety of risk factors that include personal health history, as well as family history of cancers.
 The score is typically expressed as a percentage.

 The major risk factors are: